Audience: SAY IT! SAY IT! SAY IT!

-- Vanities, while the girls are practicing cheers in the first scene: "Gimme a T.(T!)
+- More or less implied in Vanities, while the girls are practicing cheers in the first scene.
+However, in some productions, audiences find this works so well that they voluntarily choose to shout back at them: "Gimme a T.(T!)
 Gimme an I.(I!)
 Gimme a G.(G!)
 Gimme an E.(E!)
 Gimme an R.(R!)
 Gime an S.(S!)
 Put 'em together and whaddaya get?
 (Tigers!)"

 - The Ship That Never Was has a fair bit of audience participation.
 Some characters with no spoken lines are played by people picked from the audience, some audience members are assigned characters (and given hats to wear), but said characters never actually appear on stage, and some members are given props and/or told to make sound effects.